costajob/app-servers/README.md

 ##### Considerations
 Scala in combination with [Akka](http://akka.io/) (the toolkit on which Colossus is build) proves to be performant.
 Response size is small, suggesting Colossus is getting a better throughput than Java by discarding some headers.
-Unfortunately memory footprint is the worst of the pack.
+Unfortunately memory footprint is higher than the other JVM languages.

 ##### Concurrency and parallelism
 JVM allows Scala to use all of the available cores.